z-tb/dev-docker/README.md

 # Dockerized Dev Environment (devops branch)

-This project configures a dockerized development environment for AWS usage.
-The `devops` branch contains a more specific AWS build with additional functionality.
+This project configures a dockerized development environment for devops usage.
+The `devops` branch contains a more specific build with additional functionality for Terraform, OpenTofu, GCP, AWS and running Docker from within in the container for use with aws `ECR`.
 There are several advatanges to developing in these containers over traditional host-based development environments.
+Especially when combined with VSCode Dev Containers, it's integrated debugger and Remote Development.
 These advantages include:

 * **Isolation**: Installed software and modified resources are contained within the Docker container.
     * Egress filtering can be applied to the container using the host firewall